DavidSilveraGabriel/Set-of-tools/README.md

 **GUI Application Tools:**

 1.  **Image Format Converter:** Converts images between various formats (e.g., PNG, JPEG, WEBP) and allows optional resizing.
 Includes an image preview.
-2.  **Image Modifier:** Resizes or crops images with options to maintain aspect ratio.
+2.  **Image Modifier:** Resizes images with options to maintain aspect ratio.
+Crops images either by entering coordinates or **interactively selecting an area by dragging on the preview**.
 Includes an image preview.
 3.  **Folder Icon Setter:** Changes folder icons to custom icons on Windows (.ico) and macOS (.icns).
 Includes an icon preview. *Note: Requires appropriate icon format for the target OS and may need administrative privileges on Windows.*
 4.  **Image to SVG Converter:** Transforms raster images (like PNG, JPG) into vector SVG format using techniques like color quantization and contour tracing.
 Includes an image preview.